-A look inside the Jacob's biscuit factory in Tallaght, Dublin to see how products are made and packaged and the facilities on offer to employees.
+Inside the Jacob's biscuit factory in Tallaght to see how products are made and packaged and the facilities on offer to employees.

 The Jacob’s biscuit factory in Tallaght, County Dublin provides valuable employment to the area, not only for those working in the factory, but also for suppliers of ingredients.